alumae/kaldi-gstreamer-server/README.md

 You need GMM-HMM-based acoustic and n-gram language models (actually their FST cascade) for your language.

 Working (but not very accurate) recognition models are available for English and Estonian in the  `test/models/` directory.
-English models are based on Voxforge acoustic models and the CMU Shpinx  2013 general English trigram language model (http://cmusphinx.sourceforge.net/2013/01/a-new-english-language-model-release/).
+English models are based on Voxforge acoustic models and the CMU Sphinx  2013 general English trigram language model (http://cmusphinx.sourceforge.net/2013/01/a-new-english-language-model-release/).
 The language models were heavily pruned so that the resulting FST cascade would be less than the 100 MB GitHub file size limit.